facebookresearch/nocturne/experiments/slurm/README.md

 ## `TODOs`

-- Remove hard-coded python paths in the `sbatch_generator.py` script
+- Set paths to python script and bash exec script using variables (in `sbatch_generator.py`)
 - Scale up setup such that every defined sweep gets a unique id

 ## Run ppo via the command line with args